uyuni-project/contrib/uyuni-tools/README.md

-# SUSE-Manager-Tools version 2
+# Uyuni-Tools version 2

-This is the new version of the SUSE Manager Tools.
+This is the new version of the Uyuni Tools.
 The major changes are:
 - logging level can be set separately for screen and files.
 - for some of the major components in system_update.py it can be configured how the script should react.
 For example exit the script or only report an error and continue.
 - optimized code.
-- only use https as connection between the scripts and SUSE Manager Server.
+- only use https as connection between the scripts and Uyuni Server.

 The following scripts will not be longer part of the set.
 Please let me know if you want them back:
 - cve_report.py